bitfocus/companion-module-analogway-awj/README.md

 * Bugfix: input freeze presets were only generated for inputs with a name
 * Bugfix: add default value for feedback showing preset selection
 * Bugfix: add default value for feedback showing screen selection
+* Bugfix: update options when still is renamed on Midra or Alta
+* Bugfix: change several numbers to reflect correct values during initialisation, e.g. maximum amount of still images on Livepremier is 47
 * Chore: update isVisible functions to newly available syntax avoiding additional code evaluation
 * Chore: refactor from commonjs to ESM
-* Chore: replace superagent by ky
+* Chore: replace dependency superagent by ky
 * Chore: bump @companion-module/base from 1.2.1 to 1.7.0
 * Chore: bump @companion-module/tools from 1.2.0 to 1.5.0
 * Chore: bump semver from 6.3.0 to 6.3.1